Nitrokey/nitrokey-documentation/source/components/nitrophone/apps.rst

    * `Signal <https://signal.org/android/apk/>`__ is secure and now widely used.
 It can also be downloaded without an app store.
    * `Element <https://element.io/>`__ does not require a central infrastructure and allows the use of own servers.
 An own account can be registered for free at `NitroChat <https://nitro.chat>`__ for example.
    * `Briar <https://briarproject.org/>`__ is a peer-to-peer messenger without any server at all, which can be used without internet with contacts nearby.
-* Contacts and calendar synchronization: DAVx5 supports CalDAV, CardDAV and WebCAL.
+* Contacts and calendar synchronization: DAVx5 supports CalDAV, CardDAV and Webcal.
 * One-time password generator (2FA, OTP): `Aegis Authenticator <https://github.com/beemdevelopment/Aegis>`__.
 * Regarding camera app, see `here <https://grapheneos.org/usage#camera>`__.